How To Build And Scale Your Online Business Without Investment

 A premise that is easy to follow given recent government incentives towards startup investment.

-Never has it been so easy to find investors and build a comfort pot of money you can use to create your dream business.
+Never has it been so easy to find investors and build a comforting pot of money you can use to create your dream business.

 The hard part, however, is actually getting it right and staying in business.